-You will take a morning flight at 8 am or 7 am from Shanghai and arrive in Xian in two hours.
-Upon arriving at Xian Airport you will be met by your English-speaking guide and driver.
-After a quick and refreshing lunch at a nearby restaurant, you’ll get a chance to walk or take a bike ride around Xian's still functioning city wall.
+You will take a morning flight at 6 am or 7 am from Shanghai and arrive in Xian in two hours.
+Upon arriving at Xian Airport, you will see your English-speaking guide and driver.
+After a quick and refreshing lunch at a nearby restaurant, you'll get a chance to walk or take a bike ride around Xian's still functioning city wall.
 Xian is one of the few Chinese cities that still has its city wall intact.
-Next is a visit to the Muslim Quarter.
-Xian has one of the largest Chinese Muslims populations, so obviously the city’s Muslim Quarter is extremely important.
-Here you can find many Muslim restaurants and food stands, and shops selling traditional handicrafts.
-Almost all the local food and snacks are also available at the Muslim Quarter.

-We’ll first set out for the Big Goose Pagoda.
-This pagoda is surrounded by a still functioning Buddhist temple (named Da Ci’en Temple).
-The Big Wild Goose Pagoda is one of the most famous Buddhist pagodas in China.
-The Pagoda was built in the Tang Dynasty (618-907) for the study of Buddhist scriptures.
+We'll then set out for the Big Goose Pagoda.
+The Pagoda is surrounded by a still-functioning Buddhist temple (named Da Ci'en Temple).
+As the most famous Buddhist pagodas in China, the tower was built in the Tang Dynasty (618-907) to study Buddhist scriptures.

-You'll then be taken for some relaxation and fun at the Huaqing Hot Springs.
-Huaqing has been the site of a famous imperial bathing pool and various palace complexes over its 3,000-year history.
-It is a National Cultural Relic and one of China’s Hundred Famous Gardens.
+You'll enjoy some relaxation and fun at the Huaqing Hot Springs.
+Huaqing has been a famous imperial bathing pool and various palace complexes over its 3,000-year history.
+It is a National Cultural Relic and one of China's Hundred Famous Gardens.

-Huaqing (Hua means brilliant, Chinese or flowery; qing means pure or clear) Hot Springs is located about 35 kilometers east of the city of Xi'an, at the foot of Li Mountain.
-The present day site is only a small part of the Tang Dynasty Palace, covering an area of 85,560 square meters.
-Entering by the west gate to the hot spring, you will see Nine Dragon Pool, Lotus Flower Pool and Frost Drifting Hall.
-All these structures were rebuilt in 1959 according to the Tang architectural style.
+Huaqing (Hua means brilliant, Chinese, or flowery; qing means pure or clear) Hot Springs is located about 35 kilometers east of the city of Xi'an, at the foot of Li Mountain.
+You’ll see Nine Dragon Pool, Lotus Flower Pool, and Frost Drifting Hall.

-For dinner, you’ll have a real treat with Xi'an unique dumpling banquet followed by the Tang Dynasty Music and Dance Show.
-Xian is where that the art of creating the most tasty and delicate of dumplings was refined.
+For dinner, you'll have a real treat with Xi'an unique dumpling banquet followed by the Tang Dynasty Music and Dance Show.
+Xian is where the art of creating the tastiest and delicate of dumplings was refined.
 No visit to the city is complete unless you partake of a Dumpling Dinner.

-The Tang Dynasty Show is an outstanding exponent of this ancient stable and prosperous society, keeping alive its splendid culture and providing an insight into the peaceful life style of the period.
-As an art form, the show has its roots in folk fetes, when dances were first performed by people as part of rituals of prayer for a good harvest or a better life.
-Combining poetry with the skilled playing of musical instruments, singing, dancing and also stunning costumes, the modern presentation is certain to give you an impressive view of ancient China including its splendid history, brilliant arts, distinct traditions and customs.
+The Tang Dynasty Show is an outstanding exponent of this ancient stable and prosperous society, keeping alive its splendid culture and providing an insight into the relaxed lifestyle of the period.
+In the Tang Dynasty, people danced to pray for a good harvest or a better life.
+Combining poetry with the skilled playing of musical instruments, singing, dancing, and stunning costumes, the modern presentation gives you an impressive view of ancient China, including its glorious history, brilliant arts, distinct traditions, and customs.

 For the night you will be staying at the four-star Ramada Hotel in Downtown Xian.
 The morning buffet (included) offer a huge variety of eye-catching northern Chinese food.